MichaelSchneeberger/polymat/README.md

 The output functions listed below perform stateful computations.
 As a result, they return a StateMonad object, which must be applied with a state object to generate the desired output value.

-- **Sympy Representation**: Convert an experssion to a `sympy` representation.
+- **Sympy Representation**: Convert a polynomial expression to a `sympy` expression.
     ``` python
     state, sympy_repr = polymat.to_sympy(f).apply(state)
     # Matrix([[-1.0, -1.0*x**2], [x**2, -1.0]])
     ```
-- **Array Representation**: Convert polynomial expressions to an array representation (implemented through numpy and scipy array)..
+- **Array Representation**: Convert polynomial expressions to an array representation (implemented through numpy and scipy array).
     ``` python
     state, farray = polymat.to_array(f, x).apply(state)
     # {0: array([[-1.], [ 0.], [ 0.], [-1.]]), 2: array([[ 0.], [ 1.], [-1.], [ 0.]])}
     ```
-- **Tuple Representation**: Outputs constant parts as nested tuple.
+- **Tuple Representation**: Output the constant parts of each component of the polynomial matrix as nested tuples.
     ``` python
     # Setting assert_constant=False will prevent an exception form being raised, even if f is not a constant polynomial expression
     state, ftuple = polymat.to_tuple(f, assert_constant=False).apply(state)
     # ((-1.0,), (-1.0,))
     ```
-- **Polynomial Degrees**: Obtain degrees of each polynomial matrix element.
+- **Polynomial Degrees**: Obtain degrees of each component of the polynomial matrix.
     ``` python
     state, fdegree = polymat.to_degree(f).apply(state)
     # ((0, 2), (2, 0))